 Going to sleep

-All of our children need pretty much the same amount of sleep at night, about 10 1/2 hours, with a couple of exceptions that are easy to work with.
-So they all go to bed at the same time of night which is currently 9:00 pm, and then I get them up at 7:30 in the morning, with the exception of our 13 and 14-year-old daughters who need less sleep and so get up at 6:00 or 6:30 by their choice to shower, read their Bibles, and begin their morning jobs.
+All of our children initially needed pretty much the same amount of sleep at night, about 10 1/2 hours, with a couple of exceptions that were easy to work with.
+So they all to bed at the same time of night which is currently 9:00 pm, and then the youngest ones get up on their own between 7-8:00 am.
+The oldest children get up at 6:00 or 6:30 by their choice to shower, read their Bibles, and begin their morning jobs and homeschool work.

-There is also one more exception to the general sleep routine for the kids.
-We have a 3-year-old who needs only 8 1/2 hours of sleep at night in order to still need a 2-hour nap in the afternoon (which he needs to feel his best the rest of the evening, and mommy needs him to have as well *wink*).
-So 8 of the children go to sleep at 9am but the 3-year-old stays up with daddy and plays quietly on the family room floor until 10:30 pm.
-Then we wake him early at 7:00 am before the rest of the kids are up, and he plays quietly in the playroom until everyone else gets up.
-This is the second 3-year-old we've had who needed less sleep for his 3-year-old year (which is also the age when most children begin not wanting to take naps any more, but we have them nap through age 5), and then after that needed more sleep again and went back to sleeping the same hours as the rest of the children.
+There was also one more exception to the general sleep routine for the kids.
+When we had a 3-year-old who needed only 8 1/2 hours of sleep at night in order to still need a 2-hour nap in the afternoon (which he needs to feel his best the rest of the evening, and mommy needs him to have as well *wink*).
+The 3-year-old stayed up with daddy and played quietly on the family room floor until 10:30 pm.
+Then we woke him early at 7:00 am before the rest of the kids are up, and he played quietly in the playroom until everyone else gets up.
+We had three 3-year-olds who needed less sleep for his 3-year-old year (which is also the age when most children begin not wanting to take naps any more, but we have them nap through age 5), and then after that needed more sleep again and went back to sleeping the same hours as the rest of the children.

 A key to helping children be successful with their night time sleep is to make sure they are not overly tired (not getting enough sleep), or under-tired (getting too much sleep, or time in bed).
 We do not expect the kids to be in bed longer than they need which leads to disobedience.
 We strive to put them to bed when they're really tired so that they'll just go to sleep.
 Sometimes children may not need quite 10 1/2 hours of sleep at night, or some nights they may need more sleep than usual, so to simplify we stick with the general average of 10 1/2 hours every night and they do really well.
 (Of course if someone is sick or has an unusual need for extra sleep than we encourage or require them to go to bed early.)